Skip to main content

 • journey_load_time: The time it takes for the journey to load, typically measured from journey API response time.

-• page_navigation: The event triggered when a user navigates from one page to another within the journey..
+• step_navigation: The event triggered when a user navigates from one step to another within the journey.

-• journey_submit: The event triggered when a user completes and submits the journey, often marking the end of the user interaction.
+• journey_submit: The event triggered when a user completes and submits the journey.

-• journey_exit: The event triggered when a user exits the journey, possibly by closing the journey tab in the browser.
+• journey_exit: The event triggered when a user exits the journey, possibly by closing or refreshing the journey tab in the browser.

 • {org_id}_journey_sessions_final This table stores the above attributes related to journey sessions.